Vinorelbine

 Do not chew, suck, open or dissolve the capsules.
 Swallow them whole with a glass of cold water.
 Do not take them with a hot drink.
 This may make them dissolve too quickly.

-If the capsules leak and liquid touches your skin, mouth or eyes, rinse the area well with water straight away.
+If the capsules leak and liquid touches inside your mouth, skin, or eyes, rinse the area thoroughly with water straight away.
+Contact your cancer team on the 24-hour number you have been given straight away.

 If you forget to take the capsules, ask your doctor or nurse for advice as soon as possible.
 Do not take the missed dose unless they tell you to.